Parenting

 Written by Cradlewise Staff

-This blog unpacks what science really says about breast milk and baby acne, plus key things to know if you try it, with expert insights from dermatologist Dr. Hannah Kopelman.
+This blog explores what science really says about breast milk and baby acne, with expert insights from dermatologist Dr. Hannah Kopelman.

-- Infantile acne: It starts a little later (usually 2 – 6 months) and can sometimes last longer, even needing treatment.
+- Infantile acne: It starts a little later, usually between 2 months to 1 year, and can sometimes last longer, even needing treatment.

 What causes baby acne?

-Breast milk dripping on your baby’s face does not cause it.
+It’s a common myth that breast milk dripping on your baby’s face causes it.
+No!
+Your breast milk touching your baby’s face is not the reason why your baby has acne.
 Also, it’s not from leftover shampoo.
-So you can cross those worries off your list – this isn’t something you caused.
+So you can cross those worries off your list; this isn’t something you caused.

 Some parents swear by dabbing breast milk on baby acne, hoping it will clear the bumps.
 The idea comes from a few logical clues: